Inscryption: Plot

 The game is presented as found footage recorded by Luke Carder, an internet content creator who specializes in collectible card games under the pseudonym "The Lucky Carder".
 Before the beginning of the game, Carder, while opening a pack of old, little-known out-of-print cards known as Inscryption, finds inside a set of handwritten coordinates indicating a location near his own.
 There, he finds, buried under the dirt in a forest, a box containing a floppy disk titled Inscryption.
 The disk turns out to be an Inscryption video game, although Carder cannot find any trace of its existence on the internet.
 He turns on the game, but finds he cannot start a new game, and is instead forced to select the "Continue Game" option.

 In-game, Carder's unnamed player character interacts with a shadowy dealer named Leshy within a cabin, where they must play a card-centric tabletop game with Leshy as gamemaster.
 Every time Carder loses, Leshy uses a magic camera to capture the character's soul into a "death card", and Carder restarts as another character.
-Between rounds, Carder's character can move about the cabin and solve puzzles to obtain various advantages in the tabletop game; they also find three sentient cards, the Stoat, the Stinkbug, and the Stunted Wolf, who work together with Carder's character to find a roll of film and beat Leshy's tabletop game.
+Between rounds, Carder's character can move about the cabin and solve puzzles to obtain various advantages in the tabletop game; they also find three sapient cards, the Stoat, the Stinkbug, and the Stunted Wolf, who work together with Carder's character to find a roll of film and beat Leshy's tabletop game.
 Upon their win, Carder's character steals the camera, uses the film roll to capture Leshy inside a card, and finds the previously missing "New Game" button.
 Upon acquiring it and selecting this new option, Carder is able to play the Inscryption disk game in its original form.